Trent University

 Prospective students

-Students interested in contributing to the research in the lab should submit an updated CV along with an unofficial transcript to Dr. Huber via email: roberthuber@trentu.ca
+Students interested in joining Dr. Huber's lab are encouraged to submit their CV along with an unofficial transcript to roberthuber@trentu.ca.

 • Faculty